-Any affliction to another volunteer or team member such as bullying/cyber-bullying, discrimination, gender, civil status, sexual orientation, religion, age, disability, are prohibited at Am4Teens and the volunteer(s) will be removed from the organization.
+Any affliction to another volunteer or team member such as bullying/cyber-bullying, discrimination, gender, civil status, sexual orientation, religion, age, disability, is prohibited at Am4Teens and the volunteer(s) will be removed from the organization.

 We welcome everyone at Am4Teens, and volunteers who are being discriminatory against their peers will not be tolerated.

-If any misinformation spread about Am4Teens volunteers, team members, organization partners’, and the organization itself will NOT be tolerated and will be removed from the organization with a possibility of a written letter (email) to the teacher/counselor listed on the volunteer’s application.
-Stated in bullet point two “Code of Conduct for Volunteers”, slander will not be tolerated.
+If any misinformation spreads about Am4Teens volunteers, team members, organization partners’, and the organization itself will NOT be tolerated and will be removed from the organization with a possibility of a written letter (email) to the teacher/counselor listed on the volunteer’s application.
+As stated in bullet point two “Code of Conduct for Volunteers”, slander will not be tolerated.

-Volunteers are NOT permitted to share resources/opportunities (sign up forms, sheets, events, webinars, meetings, etc) to individuals that are NOT a part of Am4Teens.
+Volunteers are NOT permitted to share resources/opportunities (sign-up forms, sheets, events, webinars, meetings, etc) with individuals that are NOT a part of Am4Teens.
 This is violating the privacy of those who are a part of the organization.
-Investigation will be conducted if caught sharing information/resources to individuals outside of Am4Teens.
+An investigation will be conducted if caught sharing information/resources to individuals outside of Am4Teens.

-Slack is used for the leadership team members of the organization to communicate with volunteers about new opportunities, information, etc. Therefore, volunteers are not allowed to post/share messages that are unrelated without the Founder’s (Annie Mokatsyan) or leadership team's permission.
+Slack is used for the leadership team members of the organization to communicate with volunteers about new opportunities, information, etc. Therefore, volunteers are not allowed to post/share messages that are unrelated without the Founder’s (Annie Mokatsyan) or COO's (Ariane Lemaire and Eimaan Shahid) permission.

 Please be respectful to those in the Am4Teens community.